aidan-mcbride/bread-app/docs/journal.md

 **[ArangoDB Array operators](https://www.arangodb.com/docs/stable/aql/operators.html#array-comparison-operators)** - I am using the `ALL IN` operator to query for ingredients in a recipe.

 The ArangoDB **[`[*]` operator](https://www.arangodb.com/docs/stable/aql/advanced-array-operators.html#array-expansion)** iterates over all elements in an array.

+---

+#### 11/10/19

+**General steps to add users:**

+1. Get users working on their own

+- Pydantic schemas with password hashing
+- db ops with password hashing
+- endpoints: POST `/`, GET `/`, `/id`, PUT `/id`, DELETE `/id`

+2. Add authentication

+- log in, log out, verify with JWT
+- require authentication for some endpoints

+3. Add user id to recipes created by that user.